Azure Web Application Firewall on Azure Front Door

 If bot protection is enabled, incoming requests that match bot rules are logged at the FrontdoorWebApplicationFirewallLog log.
 You may access WAF logs from a storage account, event hub, or log analytics.

-Configuring and deploying all WAF rule types is fully supported using Azure portal, REST APIs, Azure Resource Manager templates, and Azure PowerShell.
+You can configure and deploy all WAF rule types using the Azure portal, REST APIs, Azure Resource Manager templates, and Azure PowerShell.

 Monitoring for WAF at Front Door is integrated with Azure Monitor to track alerts and easily monitor traffic trends.